If you are looking for Android development resources, here is the place for you.

 This blog is Gabor Paller’s personal diary about his adventures with the Google Android platform.
 He writes it in the hope that others may find his experiences useful.
 He started the blog in December 2007, you may start with reading this very first entry for a tutorial about command-line development for Android SDK.

 A personal blog by Nandan Kaushik, who loves to code, paint and click photos.
 He has been working on Android for almost 3.5 years.
-He wanted to be a painter till he learnt how to code.
-That's the reason he named his blog "codevscolor".
+He wanted to be a painter until he learned how to code.
+That’s the reason he named his blog “codevscolor”.

 Absolute must!
 Here you can discuss developing Android applications using the Android SDK, or get help with troubleshooting apps, advice on implementation, and strategies for improving your app’s speed and user experience.
 It is a neat way of finding out what’s in the works for future apps.
 Also, if you’re searching for answers this often hits the spot.

 Stack Overflow is Q&A website for computer programmers.
 It was created in 2008 by Jeff Atwood and Joel Spolsky.
 For many years Stack Overflow has been one of the most popular resources for programmers trying to solve a common problem.